OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 1.1 General governance controls

 * AIPROGRAM.
 Take responsibility for AI as an organization.
-Create and keep an inventory of AI initiatives and make someone responsible for analysing and managing the risks.
+Create and keep an inventory of AI initiatives, perform risk analysis and manage those risks.
+This includes assiging responsibilities, including model accountability, data accountability, and risk governance.
 For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures, oversight and cyber security.

   Technically one could argue that this control is out of scope for cyber security, but its has an AI security purpose.

   Purpose: 1) reduces probability of AI initiatives being overlooked for proper governance (including security) - as covered by controls in this document, and 2) increases incentive for proper governance as the AI program takes responsibility for it.
 Without proper governance, the controls in this document can only happen by accident.

+  See Risk management under SECPROGRAM for security-specific risk analysis.

   Links to standards:
   * ISO/IEC 42001 AI management system (under development).
 Gap: full coverage.

 * SECPROGRAM.
 Include the whole AI lifecycle (including data science activities and AI security threats in this document) in the organization's security program (also referred to as *information security management system*).
+Makes sure to include AI Ops / ML Ops tools and practices.

   Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly decreasing security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
 For more details on using this document in risk analysis, see the Introduction section.